---->

 matter' philosophy of George Berkeley and opposed by the 'no mind'

-relative to some signal body to which it can respond.
+relative to some signal to which it can respond.
 The theory

-also basically claims that physical observers, unlike intelligent
+also basically required that physical observers, unlike intelligent

 Gilbert's basic physics theory reasoning was very soundly based